Zero in on Transverse Abdominis exercises that work . . . . and cut out the dross in your exercise regime

-A lot of the core stability classes involve slowly repetitive, non-functional exercises such as kneeling on all fours and lifting the arms and legs without allowing the trunk to move.
-This type of ‘formal’ exercising is very unnatural and bears no relation to everyday functional activity.
+A lot of the core stability classes involve repetitive non-functional exercises such as kneeling on all fours and lifting the arms and legs without allowing the trunk to move.
+This type of formal exercising is very unnatural and bears little relation to normal everyday activity.

 Professor Lederman puts it better:

 ‘It is believed that low velocity exercise performed laying or kneeling on all fours would help normalise motor control which would include timing dysfunction (of TrA).This kind of training is unlikely to help reset timing differences.
 It is like aspiring to play the piano faster by exercising with finger weights, or doing slow push ups.
 To overcome the timing problem the proponents of core stability came up with a solution - teach everyone to continuously contract the TrA or to tense/brace the core muscle.
 By continuously contracting it would overcome the need to worry about onset timing.’

-I propose that transversus abdominis muscle is very probably weak in the first instance because it has switched off as a pain-relieving, automatic reflex.
+It may be that Transversus abdominis is weak in the first instance because it has switched off as an automatic pain-relieving mechanism.
 This is not an elective, cerebrally pre-meditated action.
-It is to spare the lumbar segments excessive compression – and thus to reduce pain coming from one (or more) of the spinal links.
-I agree, it is indeed fantasy to think that vigorously exercising a muscle can over-ride its instinct to reflexively inhibit.
+It is a simple reflex to spare the lumbar segments excessive compression – and thus to reduce pain emanating from a painful spinal link.
+It is indeed fantasy to think that vigorously exercising a muscle can over-ride its instinct to reflexively inhibit.